Patreon

-Patreon is used by YouTube videographers, webcomic artists, writers, podcasters, musicians, adult content creators, and other categories of creators who post regularly online.
+Patreon is used by writers, videographers, webcomic artists, video game developers, podcasters, musicians, adult content creators, and other kinds of creators who post regularly online.
 It allows artists to receive funding directly from their fans, or patrons, on a recurring basis or per work of art.
 The company is based in San Francisco.

 History

-Patreon was co-founded in May 2013 by developer Sam Yam and musician Jack Conte, who was looking for a way to make a living from his YouTube videos.
-They developed a platform that allowed 'patrons' to pay a set amount of money every time an artist created a work of art.
+Patreon, Inc., was co-founded in May 2013 by developer Sam Yam and musician Jack Conte, who was looking for a way to make a living from his YouTube videos.
+It developed a platform that allowed 'patrons' to pay a set amount of money every time an artist created a work of art.
 The company raised $2.1 million in August 2013 from a group of venture capitalists and angel investors.
 In June 2014, Patreon raised a further $15 million in a series A round led by Danny Rimer of Index Ventures.
 In January 2016, the company closed on a fresh round of $30 million in a series B round, led by Thrive Capital, which put the total raised for Patreon at $47.1 million.

-They signed up more than 125,000 "patrons" in their first 18 months.
+It signed up more than 125,000 "patrons" in its first 18 months.
 In late 2014, the website announced that patrons were sending over $1,000,000 per month to the site's content creators.

-In March 2015, Patreon acquired Subbable, a similar voluntary subscription service created by the Green brothers, John and Hank Green, and brought over Subbable creators and contents, including CGP Grey, Destin Sandlin's Smarter Every Day, and the Green brothers' own CrashCourse and SciShow channels.
+In March 2015, Patreon acquired Subbable, a similar voluntary subscription service created by the Green brothers, and absorbed Subbable creators' pages and content.
+Notably CGP Grey, Destin Sandlin's Smarter Every Day, and the Green brothers' own CrashCourse and SciShow channels.
 The merger was consequent to an expected migration of payment systems with Amazon Payments that Subbable used.

 In October 2015, the site was the target of a large cyber-attack, with almost 15 gigabytes of password data, donation records, and source code taken and published.
 The breach exposed more than 2.3 million unique e-mail addresses and millions of private messages.
 Following the attack, some patrons received extortion emails demanding Bitcoin payments in exchange for the protection of their personal information.